wolfatthegate/wolfatthegate/README.md

 - 🐺 I'm a wolf in a human form.
 - 👀 I’m interested in anything that are not on daily news.
 - 🌱 I’m currently learning how to survive.
-- 📫 How to reach me => Fork my repositories.
+- 📫 How to reach me.
 - 🐈 I hired an illuminated black cat to keep tracks of my changes because I cannot afford to subscribe github services.

 <!---